Renting a Scooter or Motorcycle in Greece — License Requirements

 NOT VALID: EU/EEA/UK card with A1 (or A2/A) printed.
 Bring the physical card.

-*NOT VALID: Paper test-pass/temporary licences, printouts, photos or scans.
+*NOT VALID: Paper test-pass/temporary licenses, printouts, photos or scans.
 We must see the plastic card.*

-EU/EEA licences are recognised across the EU, but only for the vehicle categories printed on the card.
-UK photocard licences are accepted for short visits without an IDP.
+EU/EEA licenses are recognised across the EU, but only for the vehicle categories printed on the card.
+UK photocard licenses are accepted for short visits without an IDP.
 To ride a scooter/motorcycle in Greece, your card must show A1/A2/A. Provisional/learner arrangements (e.g., UK CBT) are not valid outside the UK.①

-3) Non-EU licences, IDP rules & country partnerships
+3) Non-EU licenses, IDP rules & country partnerships

-Many non-EU visitors must carry their national licence and an International Driving Permit (IDP).
-However, Greek law (Nov 5, 2021) recognises certain countries’ licences for short visits without an IDP — notably Australia and Canada, and there is longstanding guidance about recognition of U.S. licences (note: some U.S. sources still advise carrying an IDP).②③④⑤
+Many non-EU visitors must carry their national license and an International Driving Permit (IDP).
+However, Greek law (Nov 5, 2021) recognises certain countries’ licenses for short visits without an IDP — notably Australia and Canada, and there is longstanding guidance about recognition of U.S. licenses (note: some U.S. sources still advise carrying an IDP).②③④⑤

-Important: Whether or not an IDP is required, your licence must explicitly include motorcycle entitlement (A1/A2/A).
-American/Canadian/Australian car licences (B) do not authorise scooters/motorcycles in Greece.
+Important: Whether or not an IDP is required, your license must explicitly include motorcycle entitlement (A1/A2/A).
+American/Canadian/Australian car licenses (B) do not authorise scooters/motorcycles in Greece.

 Note on Israel: guidance is less explicit online about IDP waivers.
-If you hold an Israeli licence, we advise carrying an IDP unless you have current official confirmation of recognition for short stays.
-Either way, for motorcycles you still need A1/A2/A on the licence.
+If you hold an Israeli license, we advise carrying an IDP unless you have current official confirmation of recognition for short stays.
+Either way, for motorcycles you still need A1/A2/A on the license.

 4) Domestic “B→125” allowances that do not travel